ChrisAbra/Emulsion/Docs/PAPER.md

 $$ S = t\intop_{λ}{I(λ)⋅T^F(λ)⋅T^C(λ) },dλ  $$

-where $S$ is the amount of energy received by the sensor, $t$ is Time, $I$ is the illuminant energy, $T^F$ the transmissivity of the film, $A^C$ is the transmissivity of the relevant colour filter in the bayer filter.
+where $S$ is the amount of energy received by the sensor pixel, $t$ is Time, $I$ is the illuminant energy, $T^F$ the transmissivity of the film, $T^C$ is the transmissivity of the relevant colour filter in the bayer filter.
 Computationally however, it is better to consider a Riemann sum.

 $$ S = t\sum_{λ}{I_λ⋅T^F_λ⋅T^C_λ },Δλ  $$